-- Have a third contact lens (distance power) to use when critical distance viewing is needed. - Have a third contact lens (near power) to use when critical near viewing is needed.
+- Have a third contact lens (distance power) to use when critical distance viewing is needed. - Have a third contact lens (near power) to use when critical near viewing is needed. - Having supplemental spectacles to wear over the monovision contact lenses for specific visual tasks may improve the success of monovision correction.
+This is particularly applicable for those patients who cannot pass state drivers licensing requirements with monovision correction.

-- Having supplemental spectacles to wear over the monovision contact lenses for specific visual tasks may improve the success of monovision correction.
-This is particularly applicable for those patients who cannot meet state driver's licensing requirements with monovision correction. - Make use of proper illumination when carrying out visual tasks.
+• Make use of proper illumination when carrying out visual tasks.